Efficient Exploration and Discriminative World Model Learning with an Object-Centric Abstraction: Introduction

 In this work, we focus on exploration and world modelling at a semantic level.
 We explore a simple yet flexible abstraction: in addition to the agent's raw observations (e.g. pixels), it sees an abstract representation of a set of \textit{items} and their \textit{attributes} (i.e. object states).
 We find that to navigate these two levels effectively, it is best to construct a proxy decision process (\MDPNameShort) with state and temporal abstractions at the level of objects, with a handful of competent object-perturbing low level policies.
 By construction, dynamics on this semantic level becomes structured, and we make use of this to design a \textit{discriminative} model-based RL method that learns to predicts if a specific object perturbation will be \textit{successful}.
 Our method, \MethodNameLong (\textbf{\MethodNameShort}), is fit with a simple objective to model semantic level transitions, resulting in stable model improvements with no need for auxiliary objectives.
 It is fully online: the agent plans to explore without an extrinsic reward to learn about the world it inhabits using a count-based objective.
 The same model can be used at any point to plan to solve downstream tasks when given a goal function, without the need to train policy or value functions.

 The main results of this work investigates decision making at the semantic level as defined by the \MDPNameShort, assuming access to an object centric map and object perturbing policies.
 We empirically evaluate our method in a set of 2D crafting games, and MiniHack environments that are known to be very difficult to explore \citep{henaff2022e3b}.
 We then show how to \textit{learn} components of the \MDPNameShort when it is not given: by reinforcement learning object perturbation policies given an object mapping, and supervised learning of the object centric mapping itself.
+We leave the unsupervised discovery of the object centric mapping as complementary and future work.

 The main contributions of this work are: \begin{itemize} \item We define the \MDPNameShort: a simple human-understandable hierarchical MDP.
 The structure of this abstraction allows for pre-trained or from-scratch visual encoders to be used.
 It also allows our method (\MethodNameShort) to use a discriminative objective for world-model learning. \item We introduce our model-learning method (\MethodNameShort). \MethodNameShort uses a stable discriminative objective to model item attribute changes, which is more efficient at learning than generative-based baselines and also allows for efficient inference-time planning. \item We empirically show \MethodNameShort extracts an interpretable world model, accurately plans over long horizons, reaches competitive final performance on all levels with greater sample efficiency to strong baselines, and transfers well to new environments. \item We demonstrate how to learn parts of the \MDPNameShort when it is not given: by reinforcement learning object-perturbing policies, and supervised learning the object-centric mapping. \end{itemize}